Seefaaa/aseprite-dmi/README.md

 To build the project, execute the `build.cmd` file or run `build` or `build --release` in the command line.

-## Trustworthiness

-This project is open source, which means that the source code is freely available for anyone to review and contribute to.
-This transparency allows the community to verify that the project does not contain any malicious code.

-Additionally, the project's releases are built using a continuous integration (CI) pipeline, which ensures that the code is automatically compiled and tested before being released.
-This further reduces the risk of introducing any harmful code.

-It's important to note that any antivirus warnings or false positives should be taken with caution.
-Sometimes, antivirus software may flag legitimate software as potentially harmful due to various reasons, such as unfamiliar code patterns or behavior.
-If you encounter any antivirus warnings, you can safely ignore them and trust the project's open source nature and CI pipeline for its reliability and security.

 ## Contact

 For any questions or further discussion, feel free to reach out to me on Discord at `Seefaaa`.